roopacalistus/GRIP-THE-SPARKS-FOUNDATION/README.md

 # Task 5
 ### Exploratory Data Analysis - Sports
+Exploratory Data analysis on the Indian Premier League dataset.
-As a Sports analyst find out the most successful teams, players and factors contributing to win or loss
+As a Sports analyst find out the most successful teams, players and factors contributing to win or loss.